KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 ## Managed Update Flow

-Installed builds use the automatic-update flow when the installer build is configured with an update server.
+Installed builds can use the automatic-update flow when update features are enabled for that build.

-If all of the following are true:

-* the installer build was configured with an update server
-* the installer or browser can reach that configured server
-* a newer managed release has been published

-the installer or browser may send a minimal update-registration record to the owner-run update server, request the latest published release metadata from that server, and download the installer URL published for that release.
-On a fresh install, the browser can also perform a one-time first-launch managed update follow-up so the overall install experience feels more like a mainstream browser while still using a normal installer flow.
+When enabled, the installer or browser can check for newer releases and download a newer installer package through a controlled installer-based update flow.
+On a fresh install, the browser can also perform a one-time follow-up update check so the setup experience feels smoother while still using a normal installer flow.

-The managed-update path rejects non-HTTPS release metadata or installer URLs and requires a valid published SHA-256 hash before the downloaded installer is launched.

-That record is limited to:

-* install ID
-* automatic update mode
-* app version
-* install directory
-* install root
-* install drive type
-* device host name
-* platform
-* architecture
-* last-seen timestamp
-* source IP address as observed by the update server

-This managed-update flow does not include browsing history, bookmarks, saved passwords, search queries, page content, imported files, or diagnostics contents.
+That update path is intended to remain separate from browsing activity.
+It is not meant to include browsing history, bookmarks, saved passwords, search queries, page content, imported files, or diagnostics contents.

-Owner-only update-server actions such as dashboard access, viewing the full client list, and publishing releases are restricted to the server owner machine by default and are not exposed as normal end-user browser actions.

 If the published installer URL points to a third-party host such as GitHub releases, that download host will see a normal installer download request in the same way it would for any direct browser download.